 I have had a migraine pretty much every day since Mother’s Day.
 If not a migraine, some sort of head pain.
-I am not going into the details because this is supposed to be a somewhat upbeat tater tot post and you all know that I have chronic head pain.
-If you are new here, read this post for the details.
+I am not going into the details because this is supposed to be a somewhat upbeat tater tot post, and you all know that I have chronic head pain.

-So I finally broke down and visited a headache clinic in downtown Chicago last week and I have no idea why I didn’t think to do that before now.
-I think I must have thought I needed a referral or something but I was completely desperate two weeks ago.
-So desperate that I called my husband at work and told him to take vacation time, FMLA, tell them he had COVID, ANY FUCKING THING because I couldn’t function any longer at home without his help.
+So I finally broke down and visited a headache clinic in downtown Chicago last week, and I have no idea why I didn’t think to do that before.
+I must have thought I needed a referral or something, but I was completely desperate.
+So desperate that I called my husband at work and told him to take vacation time, FMLA, tell them he had COVID, ANYTHING, because I couldn’t function any longer at home without his help.

-I have been running the show here at home alone since the quarantine began and while my girls are semi-autonomous, they are still my children.
-They still make messes, they still need food, they still eat, they still need clothing, they still have basic mental and educational needs and I am the only adult for the most part for 12-14 hours each day.
-Usually, that isn’t a problem around here but as of late, it has been because no one from the outside can come inside of our home because there is an invisible virus outside.
+I have been running the show here at home alone since the quarantine began, and while my girls are semi-autonomous; they are still my children.
+They still make messes, they still need food, they still eat, they still need clothing, they still have basic mental and educational needs and I am the only adult mostly for 12-14 hours each day.
+Usually, that isn’t a problem around here, but as of late, it has been because no one from the outside can come inside of our home because there is an invisible virus outside.

-I am on two different DAILY preventatives as well as daily vitamins (four of them), and my monthly preventative.
-I will see my new headache specialist every month until I reach my milestones; 90 days without any abortives (think pain relievers) and one year without a migraine.
-It’s a huge milestone and it will take time (think marathon not sprint.)
+I am on two different DAILY preventatives and daily vitamins (four of them), and my monthly preventative.
+I will see my new headache specialist every month until I reach my milestones; 90 days with no abortive (think pain relievers), and one year without a migraine.
+It’s a huge milestone and it will take time (think marathon, not sprint.)

 But I finally, after 15 years, have a teeny tiny glimmer of hope.

-Are you getting tired of peeing your pants?
-I know I am.
-In Illinois, our public bathrooms aren’t open other than in big box stores and gas stations.
-I’ve never been a fan of gas station bathrooms, so Target bathrooms it is.
+Are you sick of peeing your pants?
+I sure am.
+Our public restrooms in Illinois aren’t open yet due to COVID restrictions.
+Except for big box retailers and gas stations.
+I’ve never been a fan of gas station restrooms, so Target restrooms it is!

-Let’s be clear, I am not seeking OUT public bathrooms but when I am out in public and have to urinate, I need to find a place that isn’t my pants.
+To be clear, I am not looking for public restrooms; however, when I am out in public and must urinate, I need to find a location that isn’t my pants.

-But one day, while walking around Northwestern University’s campus on a little day trip, I said to Mike, I have to pee so badly that I think I am going to sit in the grass, pee in my pants, and just sit here until it dries.
-AND HE DIDNT EVEN BLINK.
-Like, it almost seemed like a calm, rational thought.
+But one day, while wandering around Northwestern University’s campus on a day trip, I told Mike, I need to pee so bad that I’m going to sit in the grass, pee in my pants, and just sit here in my pee pants until it dries.
+AND HE DID NOT BLINK OR FLINCH.
+Because it seemed like completely rational thinking.